6hostsRus/flutter_game_ecosystem/docs/CODING_STANDARDS.md

 -    Adopt repo lints: see `analysis_options.yaml` (flutter_lints + very_good_analysis where applicable).
 -    Prefer small, noun-based public classes; verbs as methods; avoid leaking engine-specific types outside adapters.

+-    Use the project-recommended helpers for common analyzer patterns instead of inline ignore comments.
+For example, prefer `unawaited(...)` to intentionally discard a Future rather than adding `// ignore: unawaited_futures` on the call.
+-    Recommended sources: `package:pedantic` or `package:async` which provide
+     `unawaited(...)`.
+Add as a dependency where runtime code needs it.
+-    Prefer `const` for compile-time constant values (including local variables) to satisfy lints such as `prefer_const_declarations`.
+Use `const` where the initializer is a compile-time constant.
+-    Avoid broad inline analyzer ignores in production code; use them sparingly and document the reason in a nearby comment when necessary.

 Design Conventions

 -    Events: prefer Stream or a lightweight bus; keep UI decoupled from simulation.